All Episodes

-I knew, I knew when I warned you people, if we if we go to funds on this, you're gonna be shocked at what you hear.
+I knew, I knew when I warned you people, if we go to phones on this, you're going to be shocked at what you hear.

-Snurdley tells me that he's being bombarded by calls from New York shouting at him, telling me where to go, and I'm lying, that they've read the New York Times story about this, and I'm making all this up.
+Snerdley tells me that he's being bombarded by calls from New York shouting at him, telling me where to go, that I'm lying, that they've read the New York Times story about this, and I'm making all this up.

 This didn't happen, and then they're hanging up.

-Snerdley says he hasn't seen response to anything like this in a in a long, long time.
+Snerdley says he hasn't seen response to anything like this in a long, long time.

-And so I'm folks, I'm not in any way surprised.
+And so, folks, I'm not in any way surprised.

-Look at would you would you like to listen to the Cosmo magazine reaction to this?
+Look at, would you like to listen to the Cosmo magazine reaction to this?

-The author of the Cosmo piece on this is uh Robin Marty.
+The author of the Cosmo piece on this is Robin Marty.

 And this is really all you need to know.

-I've read the emails, I've watched the short version video, I've read the website and the other anti-abortion action groups, press releases.
+I've read the website and the other anti-abortion action groups' press releases.

-And then she goes on to parrot the planned parenthood press release talking points.
+And then she goes on to parrot the planned Parrothood press release talking points.

 And then says, overall, yeah, the video put out by the Center for Medical Progress is upsetting and it's off-putting.